-The Renewal Corporation will initiate collection of water quality grab samples at least one year prior to drawdown and will continue until the applicable regulatory agencies approve the Renewal Corporation's request to discontinue monitoring as outlined in Section 3.4.
-The Renewal Corporation will collect grab samples monthly, other than suspended sediment concentration samples, which will be collected every two weeks following the initiation of drawdown.
+The Renewal Corporation will initiate collection of water quality grab samples at least one year prior to drawdown and will continue monitoring until the Renewal Corporation receives approval to discontinue monitoring from the applicable regulatory agencies, including the SWRCB.
+The Renewal Corporation will collect grab samples monthly, other than suspended sediment concentration samples, which will be collected every two weeks following the beginning of drawdown.
 The Renewal Corporation will attempt to collect the samples at approximately the same time of day each month.